actionml/docs.actionml.com/ur_quickstart.md

 # UR Quickstart

-We assume you have already installed pio-aml, by following one the the [guides](/docs/install).
+We assume you have already installed Apache PredictionIO {{> pioversionnum}}, by following one the the [guides](/docs/install).

-Check that pio-aml is running
+Check that pio is running

     pio status